 - a.
 The College recognizes that an individual who has engaged in behavior that may violate the College's Student Code of Conduct may be hesitant to report instances of sexual harassment, including sexual violence/assault.
 To encourage reporting, the College will grant immunity to any student who reports, in good faith, an alleged violation of this policy to the Title IX Coordinator or other employee.
 The reporting student will not receive a disciplinary sanction by the College for a conduct violation, such as under aged drinking, that is revealed in the course of such a report, unless the College determines that the violation was egregious, including without limitation, an action that places the health and safety of any other person at risk. - b.
 Notwithstanding the College's commitment to amnesty in these situations, the College may require the reporting individual to attend a course or pursue other educational interventions related to alcohol and drug use.
-Further, this amnesty provision does not prevent action by police or other legal authorities against an individual who has illegally consumed alcohol or drugs or otherwise violated the law - G. Special Guidance Concerning Complaints of Sexual Violence/Assault, Domestic Violence, Dating Violence, and Stalking - a.
-If you are the victim of sexual violence/assault, domestic violence, or dating violence: - i.
+Further, this amnesty provision does not prevent action by police or other legal authorities against an individual who has illegally consumed alcohol or drugs or otherwise violated the law. - G. Special Guidance Concerning Complaints of Sexual Violence/Assault, Domestic Violence, Dating Violence, and Stalking

+If you are the victim of sexual violence/assault, domestic violence, or dating violence:

+- a.
 Do not blame yourself.
-These crimes are never the victim's fault. - ii.
-Recommend you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under this policy. - iii.
+These crimes are never the victim's fault. - b.
+Recommend you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under this policy. - c.
 Do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
-Preservation of evidence may be necessary for proof of the crime or in obtaining a protection order. - iv.
-Should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed. - v.
-Clothes should not be changed. - vi.
+Preservation of evidence may be necessary for proof of the crime or in obtaining a protection order. - d.
+Should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed. - e.
+Clothes should not be changed. - f.
 Write down as much as you can remember about the circumstances, including description of assailant.
-Save any electronic communications with the assailant. - vii.
-It is also important to take steps to preserve evidence in the form of letters, emails, text messages, social media posts, etc. These types of evidence are valuable in all situation, and they may be the only types available in instances of stalking. - viii.
-Contact a trusted person, such as a friend or family member for support. - ix.
+Save any electronic communications with the assailant. - g.
+It is also important to take steps to preserve evidence in the form of letters, emails, text messages, social media posts, etc. These types of evidence are valuable in all situation, and they may be the only types available in instances of stalking. - h.
+Contact a trusted person, such as a friend or family member for support. - i.
 When necessary, seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination.

-Medical forensic examinations are completed at no cost to the survivor. - x.
-The nearest emergency department is:
+Medical forensic examinations are completed at no cost to the survivor.

-UnityPoint Methodist: 221 NE Glen Oak, Peoria, IL (309) 672-4848 UnityPoint Proctor: 5409 N. Knoxville, Peoria, IL (309) 691-1000 UnityPoint Pekin: 600 S. 13th Street, Pekin, IL (309) 347-1151 OSF St. Francis: 530 NE Glen Oak, Peoria, IL (309) 655-2000 a.
-The College recognizes that individuals who feel they have been victims of Sexual Assault, Dating Violence, Domestic Violence, or Stalking may require time and support in considering whether or how to participate in any College or law enforcement process.
-The College also recognizes that individuals who have been accused of Sexual Assault, Dating Violence, Domestic Violence, or Stalking may also require support.
-There are confidential resources on campus and in the community available to any individual who needs support or assistance.
+- j.
+The nearest emergency department is: - i.
+UnityPoint Methodist: 221 NE Glen Oak, Peoria, IL (309) 672-4848 - ii.
+UnityPoint Proctor: 5409 N. Knoville, Peoria, IL (309) 681-1000 - iii.
+UnityPoint Pekin: 600 S. 13th St., Pekin, IL (309) 347-1151 - iv.
+OSF St. Francis: 530 NE Glen Oak, Peoria, IL (309) 655-2000